emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 **But ultimately, immersion is just one of many ways to incorporate comprehensible input into a language learning strategy.**

-My Italian tutor bases her lessons on comprehensible input and foreign-language teachers and SLA researchers all have their own opinions about how best to bring comprehensible input into the classroom.
-Florencia Henshaw of the [Unpacking Language Pedagogy](https://www.youtube.com/c/Unpackinglanguagepedagogy) channel on YouTube does a great job of breaking down some of the ways teachers use input in their lessons.

-For my part, I learned German well enough to [score nearly perfectly on the Goethe B2 exam](https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/) just by switching most of my media consumption — but not my entire life — to German.
-That's not quite immersion in the traditional sense, even though I learned almost exclusively through exposure to input and not by studying.

 {{<notice note "Wait a second — these aren't the definitions I'm used to">}}

 You might be used to different definitions of comprehensible input and immersion.
 I know, for instance, that Refold.la, which outlines a structured input-based learning method, [defines these terms differently](https://community.refold.la/faqs/).